 - Southern climates: Find windows with a U-factor of ≤ 0.40 and an SHGC of ≤ 0.25.

-Before you check out, make sure that the window you selected meets all of the necessary standards for your region and climate.
-This can help you save money in the long run.
+Make sure that the window you selected meets all of the necessary codes for your region and climate, which can help you save money in the long run.

 Claim Financial Incentives

-After you purchase the energy-efficient windows, make sure that you are taking full advantage of financial incentives and tax credits.
-Keep in mind that you might be eligible to receive promotions and local rebates in your area.
-In addition, you could be eligible to claim federal tax credits once you make these installations in your home.
+After you purchase the energy-efficient windows, make sure that you’re taking full advantage of financial incentives and tax credits.
+You might be eligible to receive promotions and local rebates in your area.
+In addition, you could be eligible to claim federal tax credits once the windows are installed.

-It’s important to keep in mind that the cost of updating to energy-efficient windows can vary from home to home.
-This is because the best energy-efficient windows are custom-made to fit your home’s specifications.
-Additionally, when you purchase new windows, consider the service that you will receive.
+The cost of updating to energy-efficient windows varies from home to home, because the best energy-efficient windows are made to fit your home’s specifications.
+Additionally, when you buy new windows, consider the service that you’ll get.
 You’ll want to make sure that you’re getting the right service and that the technicians and installers have great attention to detail.

 In addition, you should consider the location of the windows.
 Window location can significantly alter the cost.
 For instance, replacing the windows in a bedroom can cost anywhere between $300 to $700 each, whereas a basement window replacement can fall between $250 and $1,000.
 In special cases, such as a basement egress window, you can spend between $2,500 and $5,000.